MarcusMLarsson/Azure-Data-Engineer-Associate/PluralSightNotes/DataProcessing/Azure-Databricks.md

 </pre>

 <p> <b>Performing ETL (Extract, Transform, Load) Operations with Azure Databricks</b> </p>
-<p> ETL (Etract, Transform, Load) is a datapipeline used to collect data from various source, transform that data according to business rules
+<p> ETL (Extract Transform, Load) is a datapipeline used to collect data from various source, transform that data according to business rules
 and load it into a destination data store.
 This makes way for your intelligente applications to access the transformed data they need, in the format that they need it.
 In the ETL model, data is stored raw in different types of storage (e.g. Azure Blob Storage, Azure Data Lake Storage
-,Hadoop Storage).
+, Hadoop Storage).
 Since you don't want to change the raw data, and it's often more data than its needed for the end consumer application, you are going to extract it from it store, for the transform process.
 The process of extracting comes out of notebook calls requesting the data that they need.
 This allows the process to be schedueled and interactive.
 And because Azure Data Bricks lives in Azure, you have easy access to all of your storage, native and securly.
 Once the data is extracted, transformation can begin.
-Transformation in Azure Data Bricks involves processing the raw data into predicts and insight.
+Transformation in Azure Data Bricks involves processing the raw data into predictions and insight.
 A transformation activity, executes in the Azure Data Bricks Apache Cluster, driven by Azure Data
 Bricks notebooks and jobs.
-The data transformations that takes place usually involves filtering, cleaning, joining, removing duplicates etc. Once the database is transformed the data is put into a database service for use by the consuming applications.
+The data transformations that takes place usually involves filtering, cleaning, joining, removing duplicates etc. Once the data is transformed, the data is put into a database service for use by the consuming applications.
 Options include Azure SQL Warehouse, Cosmos DB, Azure SQL Server etc.

 <p> <b>Demo</b>: Open up Data Bricks workspace.
 Go and create a cluster that is going to be used by the
 notebook.
 Go into the workspace and import a couple of notebooks.
 Workspace, import, browse...